zero3smart/steemit/app/help/en/faq.md

 You can browse through commonly used tags using the "Explore" link, in the main menu.

 Be mindful when choosing tags.
-If your tags arent related to your post, your post may get downvotes for mistagging.
+If your tags aren’t related to your post, your post may get downvotes for mistagging.

 All tags must be lowercase letters.
 Spaces aren't allowed, but hyphenated words with a single dash are.